egbolger/egbolger.github.io/outreach.md

 ### Current Positions

-* <a href="https://midmichigan.wixsite.com/gwis" target = "_blank"> Graduate Women in Science, Mid-Michigan Chapter, </a> Co-President and Co-chair of Girls Math and Science Day Committee
+* <a href="https://midmichigan.wixsite.com/gwis" target = "_blank"> Graduate Women in Science, Mid-Michigan Chapter, </a> President
+  * _Past Positions:  Co-Chair, Girls Math and Science Day Committee (June 2022- June 2024); Chair, Undergraduate Mentoring Program (June 2022 - June 2023)_
   * The organization is comprised of scientists at various levels who encourage and support women to succeed in science through outreach, networking, and workshops.
   * Host and organize monthly executive board meetings.
 Oversee and assist where needed with all operations of the Mid-Michigan organization.
 Communicate with GWIS National.
   * Girl's Math and Science Day invites middle school students to spend the day completing STEM-themed activities with graduate students.